warisa-r/ShockwaveDetection.jl/README.md

 ## Goals
 - [ ] Develop 'better' methods to detect the shock: complete the Rankine-Hugoniot condition
-- [ ] Make an abstract struct ShockDetector with functionality solve, visualize with child ShockDetector1D
+- [ ] Make an abstract struct ShockDetector with functionality solve, visualize with child ShockDetector1D (?)
-- [ ] Develop visualization of shock position in the axis against time
+- [ ] Develop visualization of shock position in the axis against time -> check GLMakie
 - [ ] Process 2D data (Waiting for the materials)
 - [ ] Develop a test series that aligns with the goal (probably from /examples)